codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

 You can create dedicated Promotion Policies for the account which are global in scope, or define them within a Promotion Flow as inline Policy settings.

-Review the [settings](#promotion-policy-settings) you can configure for a Promotion Policy, and how to [create a Promotion Policy](#create-a-promotion-policy).
+Review the [settings](#promotion-policy-settings--targets) you can configure for a Promotion Policy, and how to [create a Promotion Policy](#create-a-promotion-policy).

 ##### Promotion Policy implementation
 More than one Promotion Policy can match the same target product or environment.
 The logic for applying Promotion Policy settings is based on predefined priorities and target attributes.
-[Promotion Policy logic](#promotion-policy-logic) details different scenarios and examples describing the implementation logic.
+[Promotion Policy implementation logic](#promotion-policy-implementation-logic) details different scenarios and examples describing the implementation logic.